LeetCode-Club/Rubbish_Bin/List_1201/note.md

     return head;
 }
 ```

+### 148.Sort List
+If we put all the value of node in a list and sort the list then use this list to make a new list, this question will be easy to solve.<br>
+The better solution is to use Divide & Conquer.

 ### 707.Design Linked List
 When we insert the node, make sure we find the correct position to add.
 ```